open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 $package.$service/$method
 ```

-(where $service must not contain dots and $method must not contain slashes)
+(where $service MUST NOT contain dots and $method MUST NOT contain slashes)

 If there is no package name or if it is unknown, the `$package.` part (including the period) is omitted.